 Replace the content in the file with this:

-we import our global stylesheet.
+In the first line, we import our global stylesheet.
 We will create that file in a moment.
-We also add the components
+We also

-section.
-In our case, we are just importing items which we will use in the main markup.
+in the following section.
+In our case, we are just importing items which we will use in the main

 The main markup (lines